backstage/backstage/docs/auth/index.md

 ScmAuth.createDefaultApiFactory();
 ```

-If you only require only a subset of these integrations then you will need a custom implementation of the [`ScmAuthApi`](https://backstage.io/docs/reference/integration-react.scmauthapi).
-It is an API used to authenticate towards different SCM systems in a generic way, based on what resource is being accessed, and is used for example by the Scaffolder (Software Templates) and Catalog Import plugins.
+If you require only a subset of these integrations, then you will need a custom implementation of the [`ScmAuthApi`](https://backstage.io/docs/reference/integration-react.scmauthapi).
+It is an API used to authenticate different SCM systems generically, based on what resource is being accessed, and is used for example, by the Scaffolder (Software Templates) and Catalog Import plugins.

 The first step is to remove the code that creates the default providers.